-- Try to schedule your interview as soon as possible to show your enthusiasm.
+- Try to schedule your interview promptly to show your enthusiasm.

-- It’s recommended to schedule a morning interview, as people tend to be more fatigued toward the end of the day and you might not get the interviewer’s full attention.
+- Morning interviews are preferrable, as people tend to be more fatigued toward the end of the day and you might not get the interviewer’s full attention.

 It’s important to always look professional.
 Even if:

 - You’re interviewing with a small town practice that has a fairly casual atmosphere and you are told that business casual is acceptable.

 - It is a virtual interview.
 Your appearance will be the first impression on the interviewer.

 Being late is not acceptable at any work place.
 Hospitals and unfamiliar towns can be confusing places.